 Sony leaned heavily on external retailers to market, manage, execute, and fulfill its global preorder sales event.
 This created a fractured and disorganized launch.
 There was a lack of defined DTC operations, infrastructure, and fulfillment strategy.

 When Sony accidentally released the date of the preorder sale early, retailers scrambled to open their preorder sites as well.
 Consumers who missed the announcement were met with news that units were already sold out.
 “Trying to get your hands on a PS5 has been nothing short of a nightmare for many potential buyers so far, and that’s across every retailer, be it GameStop selling out of the 12 units per store they were allocated for in person reservations, or megacorp Amazon selling out because someone found the link early,” says Tassi.

-Pico, a virtual reality hardware and software leader, used a specialty sales site as its DTC eCommerce solution to seamlessly sell in multiple currencies and languages as well as provide local fulfillment options.
+Pico, a virtual reality hardware and software leader, used a specialty eCommerce site as its DTC solution to seamlessly sell in multiple currencies and languages as well as provide local fulfillment options.
 As a result, Pico expanded its global footprint in two months while achieving a 4.7% conversion rate.

 Lack of protection against eCommerce fraud and bots

 Heightened demand for these flagship products was caused in part by scalpers using bots to crawl retailer sites before human hands could even click through the purchasing process.